 AVAILABLE SPRING 2019

 Intense dark indigo-blue hooded blooms densely garnish a unique presentation of lovely large and wide-branching panicles, without the distraction of a dominant central leader.
-Tapered strong slender stalks and deeply cut, varnished forest green foliage bolster a flowery spectacle that tantalizes the floral trade and keeps our attention sparked through late summer with its architectural seed pod-studded stems.
+Strong, lean tapered stalks and deeply cut, varnished forest-green foliage bolster a flowery spectacle that tantalizes the floral trade and keeps our attention sparked through late summer with its architectural seed pod-studded stems.
 Steeped in grandeur since 1898, when legendary plantsman Maurice Prichard first introduced it, this AGM winning Aconitum can be mingled amongst dusky colored blossoms or the bright yellows of Helianthus ‘Capenoch Star’.

 Size: 3' 0" – 4' 0" high x 18" – 2' 0" wide.

 Hardy to zone 3.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.